-It is used by dermatologists as an off-license medication for a number of treatment-resistant skin conditions, including some types of leprosy (response rates greater than 90%).
-Other skin diseases treated with thalidomide are HIV-associated aphthous ulceration, nodular prurigo, Behçet's disease, discoid and systemic lupus erythematosus, pyoderma gangrenosum, actinic prurigo, graft versus host disease, polymorphic light eruption, lichen planus, bullous pemphigoid and cutaneous sarcoidosis.
-It has also been used in palliative medicine as a sedative and antiemetic with some pain relief properties.
+It is used by dermatologists as an off-license medication (this means that it is used in a way that is different to that described in the license) for a number of treatment-resistant skin conditions, including some types of leprosy (response rates greater than 90%).
+Other skin diseases treated with thalidomide are HIV associated aphthous ulceration, nodular prurigo, Behçet's disease, discoid and systemic lupus erythematosus, pyoderma gangrenosum, actinic prurigo, graft versus host disease, polymorphic light eruption, lichen planus, bullous pemphigoid and cutaneous sarcoidosis.
+It has also been used in palliative medicine as a sedative and antiemetic (preventing vomiting) with some pain relief properties.
 Thalidomide is usually only considered when other treatments have failed.